House & Apartment

 The landlord may not take an application fee until all this information is given.

-- Ask people to check a box on the application if they have a criminal record,
+- Asking people to check a box on the application if they have a criminal record,

-- Put up an ad or sign that suggests criminal record discrimination, such as "no felons," "no convicted drug dealers," or "no arrest history,"
+- An ad or sign that suggests criminal record discrimination, such as "no felons," "no convicted drug dealers," or "no arrest history,"

-- Change the price, terms, conditions, or privileges of a sale or rental agreement due to criminal history,
+- Changing the price, terms, conditions, or privileges of a rental agreement due to criminal history,

-- Refuse to allow a person to see a property for sale or rent, or say it's no longer available, based on the person's criminal history, or
+- Refusing to allow a person to see a property for sale or rent, or saying the property is no longer available, based on the person's criminal history, or

-- Offer to buy property based on the fact that its value is going down because people with a criminal record are moving in (“blockbusting”).
+- Offering to buy property based on the fact that its value is going down because people with a criminal record are moving in (“blockbusting”).

 Within three days of receiving a criminal background check, the landlord must give a copy to the applicant: